atmelcorp/atmel-software-package/README.md

 - GNU make (from MinGW, Cygwin or GnuWin32) for IAR project generation
 - mktemp (from MinGW, Cygwin or GnuWin32) for IAR project generation

+### Windows and Linux with the MPLAB **MPLAB X IDE** toolchain
+Dependencies:
+- MPLAB X IDE (Tested on version 5.50)
+- bash (from MinGW, Cygwin or GnuWin32) for MPLAB project generation
+- GNU make (from MinGW, Cygwin or GnuWin32) for MPLAB project generation
+- mktemp (from MinGW, Cygwin or GnuWin32) for MPLAB project generation

 ## Contents

 ### Directory Architecture